 Bones for Poodles

-Bones are a good source of nutrients for your Poodle, especially calcium, magnesium, and phosphorus, and help keep teeth clean and strong.
-However, don’t give your Poodle a cooked bone to chew as the bone will soften and can splinter in the mouth, causing injuries or choking.
+However, don’t give your Poodle a cooked bone to chew, as the bone will soften and can splinter in the mouth, causing injuries or choking.

 Choose a sizeable raw bone larger than your dog’s muzzle so he won’t be tempted to swallow it.
 Beef or lamb bones are better than chicken or pork bones as they are stronger and won’t easily splinter.
-For example, a large beef shank bone would be just the thing for your Standard Poodle, whereas Mini and Toy Poodles are best suited to smaller lamb bones.

 Treats for Poodles

 Ensure dog treats don’t exceed 10% of your Poodle’s daily calories.
-Ensure you buy good quality treats as many provide very little nutritional value as they don’t have to follow AAFCO standards.
-Of course, you can use alternatives such as fruit and veggies or small pieces of meat.
+Ensure you buy good quality treats, as many provide little nutritional value and don’t have to follow AAFCO standards.